720p vs 1080p: When Is It Time To Upgrade Your TV?

 What is HD resolution?

-Back in the old days, TV signals were either 480i in North America (NTSC) or 576i in Europe (PAL).
-So when HD came out, it was simply defined as ‘anything higher than Standard Definition.’
+In the old days, TV signals were 480i in North America (NTSC) or 576i in Europe (PAL).
+So when HD came out, it was defined as ‘anything higher than Standard Definition.’

-1080i (interlaced) was short lived, at least as far as consumer televisions went.
+1080i (interlaced) was short-lived, at least for consumer televisions.
 However, 1080p, which was known as “Full HD” (FHD) at the time, quickly became the dominant HD television resolution.

-One final note: based on the “official” definition of High-Definition, even 4K and 8K TV’s would classify as HDTV’s.
-While technically true, TV manufacturers found a winner by calling them “4K TV’s”, so that’s how they’re marketed.
+One final note: based on the “official” definition of High-Definition, even 4K and 8K TVs would classify as HDTVs.
+While technically accurate, TV manufacturers found a winner by calling them “4K TVs”, so that’s how they’re marketed.

-Putting aside the marketing labels, probably the best way to compare 720p and 1080p is looking at their pixel count.
+Putting aside the marketing labels, the best way to compare 720p and 1080p is to look at their pixel count.

 We’ll do that in the next section.